hi1van/hi1van.github.io/_posts/projects/2025-01-21-hyperlinkMetropolitanMuseum.md

 <p style="margin-bottom: 10px;">Features</p>

 <p style="margin-bottom: 20px;">
-  <li>Random viewing: Don't know what you want to view?
-Let the museum take you around</li>
+- Random viewing: Don't know what you want to view?
+Let the museum take you around<br>
-  <li>Browsing by department or popular artist: Have a particular department or featured artist you want to explore?
-All corresponding art at your fingertips</li>
+- Browsing by department or popular artist: Have a particular department or featured artist you want to explore?
+All corresponding art at your fingertips<br>
-  <li>AI Guide Chat integration: Have burning questions?
-Each artwork display its very own guide for you to ask any question you like</li>
+- AI Guide Chat integration: Have burning questions?
+Each artwork display its very own guide for you to ask any question you like<br>
-  <li>Wikipedia integration: Want to dive deeper into an artwork or artist's background?
-Wikipedia extracts for more info to you and links to associated pages for futher reading</li>
+- Wikipedia integration: Want to dive deeper into an artwork or artist's background?
+Wikipedia extracts for more info to you and links to associated pages for futher reading<br>
 </p>

 <p style="margin-bottom: 10px;">